awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 When uploading an object, you can optionally request that Amazon S3 encrypt it before saving it to disk, and decrypt it when you download it\.
 For more information, see [Protecting data using encryption](UsingEncryption.md)\.

-## Using the S3 console to upload a single object<a name="upload-objects-by-file-selection"></a>
+## Using the S3 console<a name="upload-objects-by-drag-and-drop"></a>

-This procedure explains how to upload a single object to an S3 bucket using the console\.
+This procedure explains how to upload objects and folders to an S3 bucket using the console\.

 When you upload an object, the object key name is the file name and any optional prefixes\.
 In the Amazon S3 console, you can create folders to organize your objects\.
 In Amazon S3, folders are represented as prefixes that appear in the object key name\.
 If you upload an individual object to a folder in the Amazon S3 console, the folder name is included in the object key name\.